MegaMosquito/achatina/README.md

 The examples here are structured with 5 services:

-1. `restcam` -- a webcam service (can use any other web cam service and not include this `restcam` service at all of you wish)
+1. `restcam` -- a webcam service (you can optionally use any other web cam service and not include this `restcam` service at all of you wish)
-2. `mqtt` -- a locally accessible MQTT broker (intended for develpment and debugging, can be removed for production)
+2. `mqtt` -- a locally accessible MQTT broker (intended for development and debugging; it can optionally be removed)
-3. `monitor` -- a tiny web server, implemented with Python Flask for monitoring the example's output (intended for develpment and debugging, can be removed for production)
+3. `monitor` -- a tiny web server, implemented with Python Flask for monitoring the example's output (intended for development and debugging, it can optionally be removed)
 4. a *detector* service -- an object detection and classification REST service (different for each example, using CPU, or CUDA, or other tools as appropriate for the specific example), and
 5. an application -- a top level container that invokes the above detector service, passing it the URL of the web cam to use (the `restcam` service by default), and receiving back the inferencing results.
 It then publishes the results to the local `mqtt` broker for debugging (and for the local `monitor` to notice and present on a web page).
 This MQTT publishing is optional.
 It also publishes the same data to a remote Kafka broker if the appropriate credentials are configured.